Skip to main content

 Should I trade around earnings reports?

-Trading individual earnings is very risky — the reaction is often unpredictable even when results are strong.
-Good earnings can sell off on guidance concerns, and bad earnings can rally on low expectations.
-Long-term investors are better off holding through earnings rather than trying to time entries and exits.
+It's very risky.
+Even strong results can sell off on weak guidance, and bad earnings can rally on low expectations.
+Long-term investors are usually better off holding through earnings rather than trying to time entries and exits around report dates.

 When is earnings season?

-Earnings season starts approximately 2 weeks after each quarter ends: mid-January (Q4), mid-April (Q1), mid-July (Q2), and mid-October (Q3).
-The busiest weeks are typically 3-5 weeks into each season when the most companies report.
-Banks usually kick off earnings season.
+It kicks off ~2 weeks after each quarter ends: mid-January (Q4), mid-April (Q1), mid-July (Q2), and mid-October (Q3).
+The busiest weeks are usually 3-5 weeks in, when the most companies report.
+Banks usually go first.